telerik/maui-docs/controls/templatedpicker/templatedpicker-commands.md

 }
 ```

-Set thus defined ViewModel as a BindingContext of the page:
+Set the defined `ViewModel` as a `BindingContext` of the page:

 ```C#
 this.BindingContext = new ViewModel();
 ```

-also you will need to add the following namespace:
+Add the following namespace:

 ```XAML
 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility"